omgaz/diffler/README.md

 Code
 ----
 Code can be found under `src` at [src/diff.js](src/diff.js).
-That's all you need to worry about.
-All the other files are for tests.
+That's all you need to worry about and the code has no dependencies on any library.
+NodeJS and all the other files are purely for running tests.

 Params
 ------